akbarGT/Discord--Music--BOT/README.md

 ```

 ## Usage
-By now you have a discord server, the DiscordBot is running and is a part of your server.
+By now you have a discord server.
 Make sure your server has a text and voice channel.

 1. Enter one of your voice channels.